jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt2.md

 }
 ```

-To issue a payment, the following code can be used:
+To issue a payment, use the following code:

 ```javascript
 // Replace these with the corresponding account and payment info